 What happens if there is an outbreak at the care home?

-Visiting restrictions will continue until the care home has been assessed to be in recovery, this will likely be at least 14 days for most homes.
-However, if there is an outbreak of a ‘variant of concern’ – such as the delta variant of Covid-19 - restrictions will remain in place for 28 days.
+Visiting restrictions will continue until the care home has been assessed to be in recovery, this will likely be between seven and 14 days for most homes.

 What happens if I can’t see my family or friend in the care home?

 If you disagree with a care home's decision not to offer visiting or another decision, you should speak to the care home manager and discuss the home’s visiting policy and risk-assessment materials.

 You can also contact the Care Quality Commission.
 They are responsible for inspecting the safety and quality of care provided in care homes.

 Can a care home resident come and visit me out of the care home?

 Yes, visits out of care homes can be allowed for residents of all ages.
 This could be for a short walk, to attend a place of worship or for a longer visit including an overnight stay to see family or friends.

 If a resident is assessed as lacking the relevant mental capacity to decide to go out, the individual making decisions on their behalf should follow the ‘best interests checklist’ as set out under the Mental Capacity Act.